 No, as a starting point there are no rules or regulations requiring and/or encouraging localization in Denmark.
 However, there are certain requirements as to registration with and/or authorisation from the Danish Medicines Agency (“DKMA”).

-Pursuant to Section 39 of the Danish Medicines Act (Act no. 99 of 16 January 2018), any manufacture, import, export, storage, resale, distribution, dispensing, splitting and packaging of medicinal products is subject to authorisation from the DKMA.
+Pursuant to Section 39 of the Danish Medicines Act, any manufacture, import, export, storage, resale, distribution, dispensing, splitting and packaging of medicinal products is subject to authorisation from the DKMA.

 Likewise, the manufacture, import, export, storage, resale and distribution of intermediate products intended for further processing into medicinal products, is subject to an authorisation from the DKMA.